What kind of volunteer opportunities do you have?

 I filled out a volunteer application but have not heard anything.
 What should I do?

-Due to the high volume of applications that we receive, it may be at least a month until we are able to contact you about your application.
-If you have any questions about the status of your application, feel free to contact us at firstname.lastname@example.org.
+Due to the high volume of applications that we receive, we may only contact applicants who seem most qualified and whose schedules best match our program needs.
+If you have any questions about the status of your application, please feel free to contact us at email@example.com.